Doctors Note Logo

 3. Rotator Cuff Issues: Problems with the rotator cuff, a group of muscles and tendons in the shoulder, are common in people experiencing shoulder pain.

 Each of these conditions can contribute to discomfort, particularly during activities like taking off a coat, which involves shoulder movement.
-Understanding these potential causes can help in identifying the source of the pain and seeking appropriate care.
+To get a better understanding of what might be causing your specific symptoms, try our free symptom checker for personalized insights and guidance on seeking appropriate care.

 Tell your friends about us.